 Academic and Program Probation and Dismissal

-University Initiated Academic Probation or Dismissal: Undergraduate students in the College of Liberal Arts who do not make satisfactory progress toward their degree may be placed on academic probation or dismissal as defined in the Undergraduate Academic Standards section in the Registration and Records chapter of this catalog.
+University Initiated Academic Probation or Dismissal: Undergraduate students in the College of Liberal Arts who do not make satisfactory progress toward their degree may be placed on academic probation or dismissal as defined in the Undergraduate Academic Standards section in this catalog.
 A student placed on academic probation or dismissal is automatically considered to be on academic probation or dismissal within the college.
 The same policies which govern academic probation or dismissal for the university apply in the college.

 Department Initiated Probation or Dismissal: A student in a program within the college may also be placed on program probation for the major or minor if the GPA for the major or minor falls below the minimum requirements of the college or the department.
 A student who is deficient by more than 15 or more cumulative grade points relative to the GPA requirements for the major or minor can additionally be placed on program dismissal.
 Program probation or dismissal may be initiated by the department at the end of any semester.
 Students that are dismissed due to probation may appeal through the dean’s office.

 - Release from Program Probation: A student is considered to be released from program probation once the above noted program conditions have been remedied.

 - Readmission after Program Dismissal: The college follows the university’s policies for readmission to a program after dismissal.
 Students should contact the dean’s office for further information.